automl/amltk/docs/guides/pipelines.md

 will have it's own way of how to set up a `Split` and you should refer to the [builders reference](../reference/pipelines/builders.md) for more information.

-Our last step is just to convert this into a useable object and so once again we use [`build()`][amltk.pipeline.Node.build].
+Our last step is just to convert this into a usable object and so once again we use [`build()`][amltk.pipeline.Node.build].

 ```python exec="true" source="material-block" html="True" session="Pipeline-Split3"